SumitPShrestha/demodemo/README.md

 ["IBUPROFEN_01","PARACETAMOL_01","AMOXICILLIN_01"]

+### List medicines loaded into particular drone
+To dispatch particular drone for delivery, send a `GET` request to `/list-loaded-medications/{serialNumber}`

 ### Dispatch drone for delivery
 To dispatch particular drone for delivery, send a `GET` request to `/dispatch-drone/{serialNumber}`

+### Call drone back after delivery
+To dispatch particular drone for delivery, send a `GET` request to `/call-back/{serialNumber}`

+### View Activity Log
+To dispatch particular drone for delivery, send a `GET` request to `/activity-logs`

+### Battery
+Battery for each drone is burned at the rate of 10% in every 15 seconds when Drone status is changed  from `IDEL` to any other status.

 ## Conclusion

-This project demonstrates a simple implementation of a Drone Medication Delivery System using the Spring Framework and H2 in-memory database.
+This project demonstrates a simple implementation of a Drone Medication Delivery System using the Spring Framework and H2 in-memory database and Spring AOP (for logging activity).
 With the implementation of registration, loading, checking, dispatching calling back and viewing activity log features, this project could serve as a foundation for a real-world implementation of a similar system.